VISITING US FOR THE FIRST TIME?

 Our worship band is different week by week, but often involves a lead singer, a few backing singers, some people playing guitar and keyboard, and a drum kit.
 We sing songs to God, or about God, as a way of showing Him that we love Him, or to say thank you for what He’s done for us, or just to sing about how great we think He is!
 The worship time often lasts around 20 minutes, and we want to invite you to enjoy that time, whether you want to sing along with us, or just stand or sit back and take it in, to relax and observe what’s going on.
 We think songs are a great way for guests to pick up bits of what we think about who God is, so we’d encourage you to read and listen along, and of course ask us any questions about anything that you’re curious about.

 What happens in the talk/sermon bit?

-The speaker is usually a member of the church (though we sometimes have guest speakers in too), and they’ll talk about a passage of the Bible, or a part of God’s character, for about 30 minutes.
+The speaker is usually a member of the church (though we sometimes have guest speakers in too), and they’ll talk about a passage of the Bible, or a part of God’s character, for up to 30 minutes.
 The speaker almost always has prepared slides on screens, so you can read along bits of what they’re saying, or see pictures that illustrate their points.
 Occasionally, a speaker will open an invitation to anyone in the church to respond to what they’ve said by joining them at the front where our team will offer to pray for you.
 We never want you to feel pressured to do anything you’re not comfortable with, so you can always stay in your seat, but we offer this time because we think God does great stuff when we in His church pray for each other.